 Skip to contents

 [Experimental] This first calculates growth and death rates that arise from the current initial abundances.
-Then it uses these growth and death rates to determine the steady-state abundances of the selected species.
+Then it solves the steady-state equation with these growth and death rates and the current abundance at the smallest size.
+It sets the initial abundances of the selected species to this solution.

 Usage